 Citycon Oyj: Flagging notification in accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-ESPOO, Finland, July 7, 2022 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 6 July 2022 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act according to which G City´s (former Gazit-Globe Ltd.) direct holding of shares in Citycon has decreased below fifty (50) percent.
+Citycon Oyj ("Citycon" or the "Company") has received on 12 July 2022 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act following the change in G City´s (former Gazit-Globe Ltd.) direct holding of shares in Citycon.

+The second instalment has been completed pursuant to an irrevocable trade order provided on Friday 8 July 2022 to the broker engaged to execute the transfers under the share purchase agreement.
+The trade was technically booked on Monday 11 July 2022, with the settlement scheduled to take place on Wednesday 13 July 2022.

+The completion of the share transfers under the share purchase agreement will not affect the aggregate total direct and indirect holdings of G City Ltd.

 G City Ltd is controlled by Norstar Holdings Inc, which is ultimately controlled by Chaim Katzman.
-In addition to 70,274,016 shares held by G City Ltd and 10,883,747 shares held by Gazit Europe Netherlands BV after the execution of the first instalment pursuant to the share purchase agreement, 35,771 shares held by Chaim Katzman have been taken into account in this notification.
+In addition to 70,274,016 shares held by G City Ltd and 17,285,000 shares held by Gazit Europe Netherlands BV after the execution of both share transfer instalments pursuant to the share purchase agreement, 35,771 shares held by Chaim Katzman have been taken into account in this notification.

 Citycon has one series of shares in which each share carries one vote.
 The total number of shares and votes is 168,008,940.